jedwood/optimize-mobile-bandwidth/README.md

     select title, posters.thumbnail, links.self from rottentomatoes.search where title='tron' and apikey='YOURKEYHERE'

-And YQL will generate a custom endpoint that we can call to receive just the parts we need for a list of movies, with links to the details.
+And YQL will generate a custom endpoint.
+When we call that, YQL proxies the call and strips out all the properties we don't need.

 ### Aggregation
-Many apps will make multiple API calls when first loading a logged-in user, such as for a dashboard with several different sections of data.
-For an API I recently wrote in Node.js, the calls were for `points` and `credit.` From an API design point of view, it made sense for each of those methods to be separate, but we reduced the overhead of multiple calls by providing an additional `summary` aggregate call to send them both at once.
+Partial responses are helpful when an API sends you too much data, but sometimes you have the opposite problem.
+Your app might need to make multiple API calls at once, such as for a dashboard with several different sections of data.
+For an API I recently wrote in Node.js, it made sense for the API to have individual `points` and `credit` methods, but we reduced the overhead of multiple calls by providing an additional `summary` aggregate call to send them both at once.
 Internally it looked something like this:

     var retObj = {points: null, credit: null};
     var done = function() {
-        if (retObj.points !== null && retObj.credit !== null) fn(null, retObj);
+        if (retObj.points !== null && retObj.credit !== null) res.send(retObj);
     };

     points(userId, function(err, p) {